-Trinity's men captured the 2015 SCAC Championship, with a perfect score of 15 and the women were runners-up.
+Trinity's men captured the 2015 SCAC Championship, with a perfect score of 15, and the women were runners-up.
 Coach Daum was elected the SCAC Men's Cross Country Coach of the Year.

-Overall, Coach Daum was a four-time All-American in cross country, indoor track & field, and outdoor track & field.
-She also was a two-time SCAC Runner of the Year in both cross country and track & field.
+Overall, Coach Daum was a four-time All-American, in cross country, indoor track & field, and outdoor track & field.
+She also was a two-time SCAC Runner of the Year, in both cross country and track & field.
 The talented Coach Daum spearheaded Tiger cross country to its highest finish in program history.
 Trinity placed sixth at the 2008 NCAA Championships, while Coach Daum finished No. 17 in the individual competition.

-Coach Daum is also a six-time Trinity record-holder in cross country (5k and 6k), indoor track (3,000 meters), and outdoor track (1,500 meters, 3,000 meters, and 3,000-meter steeplechase).
+Coach Daum is also a five-time Trinity record-holder in cross country (5k), indoor track (3,000 meters), and outdoor track (1,500 meters, 3,000 meters, and 3,000-meter steeplechase).

-She was the recipient of the NCAA Ethnic Minority and Women’s Internship Grant Program in 2009, which led to a two-year appointment as Coordinator of Marketing and Promotions and Assistant to the Director of Athletics and Sports Information Director.
+She was the recipient of the NCAA Ethnic Minority and Women’s Internship Grant Program in 2009, which led to a two-year appointment as Coordinator of Marketing and Promotions, and Assistant to the Director of Athletics, and Sports Information Director.